espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 .. important::

     All references in this document are related to Secure Boot V1 (The AES based Secure Boot Scheme).
-ESP32 Revision 3 onwards, the preferred secure boot scheme is :doc:`Secure Boot V2 <secure-boot-v2>`.
+ESP32 Revision 3 onwards, the preferred secure boot scheme is :doc:`secure-boot-v2`.
     Please refer to Secure Boot V2 document for ESP32 Revision 3 or ESP32-S2.

 Secure Boot is a feature for ensuring only your code can run on the chip.
 Data loaded from flash is verified on each reset.

-Secure Boot is separate from the :doc:`Flash Encryption <flash-encryption>` feature, and you can use secure boot without encrypting the flash contents.
+Secure Boot is separate from the :doc:`flash-encryption` feature, and you can use secure boot without encrypting the flash contents.
 However, for a secure environment both should be used simultaneously.
 See :ref:`secure-boot-and-flash-encr` for more details.

 .. important::